steggie3/steggie3.github.io/projects/loan-default.md

 The second technique I tried is **feature selection**.
 Given the target number of features **k** and a *scoring function*, it will select the top k best-performing features with the highest scores.
 For this experiment, I used *f_classif* (ANOVA F-value) as my scoring function.

 **PCA** is the third technique I applied.
-PCA tranforms the features with a new basis that explains the most variance in the feature space.
+PCA transforms the features with a new basis that explains the most variance in the feature space.
 Selecting the top k principal components has a similar effect to selecting k best features, except that all features are mapped into a new space instead of remaining in the original form.

 The last technique I tried is to use Decision Trees to perform feature selection.
 The importance of features is implied in the hierarchy of the tree.
 The [sklearn.tree.DecisionTreeClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html){:target="_blank"} conveniently gives an importance score to each feature.
 I selected the **k** features with the importance scores.